openvinotoolkit/openvino/README.md

     </tbody>
 </table>

-Also OpenVINO™ Toolkit contains several plugins which should simplify loading model on several hardware devices:
+Also OpenVINO™ Toolkit also contains several plugins which simplify loading models on several hardware devices:
 <table>
     <thead>
         <tr>